Affordable Connectivity Program

 Device discount

-The program also allows you to get a one-time $100 discount on a computer or tablet purchased through your internet service provider.
+The program also allowed you to get a one-time $100 discount on a computer or tablet purchased through your internet service provider.
 Contact your internet service provider to see what options are available to you under the device discount program.